HL7/fhir-udap-security-ig/input/pagecontent/index.md

 - [Consumer-Facing]\: This page provides detailed guidance for authorization and authentication of consumer-facing apps.
 - [Business-to-Business]\: This page provides detailed guidance for authorization and authentication of B2B apps.
 - [Tiered OAuth for User Authentication]\: This page provides detailed guidance for user authentication.
-- [General Requirements]\: This page provides general requirements applicable to multiple authorization and authentication workflows.
+- [Common Requirements]\: This page provides general requirements applicable to multiple authorization and authentication workflows.

 Guidance regarding the use of this IG with the SMART App Launch Framework can be found in [Section 7.5].